Pascal003/Neural-Network-MNIST/README.md

 3. Press space to clear the canvas.
 4. Repeat and experiment :)

+## Requirements
+You need the following libraries:
+1. numpy
+2. scipy
+3. matplotlib
+4. pygame

 ## About the project
 This is my first little project on machine learning and neural networks.
 The basic network was written from scratch without the use of libraries like TensorFlow.
 I programmed it with the help of the following book: 'Make Your Own Neural Network' by Tariq Rashid.